Senate confirms Mayorkas as Biden’s homeland security chief

 “Mr. Mayorkas is uniquely qualified to make sure the Department of Homeland Security is working to protect people from all backgrounds, all communities and all walks of life,” Sen. Gary Peters, a Michigan Democrat and chairman of the Senate Homeland Security Committee, said from the Senate floor.

 Under Trump, the department was frequently in turmoil and mired in controversy.
-The agency carried out heavy-handed immigration enforcement initiatives, most notoriously separating migrant children from their families as part of a zero-tolerance campaign in 2018.
+The agency carried out heavy-handed immigration enforcement initiatives, most notoriously separating migrant children from their parents as part of a zero-tolerance campaign in 2018.
+Mayorkas will work to reunite some families still separated as the head of a task force that Biden launched Tuesday with an executive order.

-Over the summer, the department was widely condemned, including by some former secretaries, for deploying tactical agents without nametags and insignia to protests in Portland, Oregon, against the wishes of local authorities.
+Over the summer, the DHS was widely condemned, including by some former secretaries, for deploying tactical agents without nametags and insignia to protests in Portland, Oregon, against the wishes of local authorities.

 In September, a senior official filed a whistleblower complaint accusing Homeland Security leaders of downplaying threat warnings that Trump might find objectionable, including information about Russian election interference and the rising threat posed by white supremacists.
 And the president ousted the widely respected head of the DHS cybersecurity agency in November for his defense of the integrity of the 2020 election.